WaterQualityInspector/CFA_Decoder/README.md

 **Sequence 5 (2-Digits)**
 - The first of the two digits in the last sequence is the last number of the year that the transation was made in (e.g. 2019 -> 9).
 - Luhn Checkdigit to the preceding sequence of numbers.
-Also can be randomly generated.
+Also can be randomly generated if you feel like throwing cpu at it.